maixnor/wu-quartz/content/Employee Perspective.md

 - only one [[profit and loss statement]]
 	- cannot distinguish income between products
 - great for [[Process and Production Perspective#Pipeline vs Platform|Platform]] businesess
-#todo get from slides

 ### Multidivisional From
-#todo get from slides

 - from General Motors
 - each car got a separate [[profit and loss statement]]
 - creating incentives to work harder and achieve profits